 |*corpos + ibus||*corposibus||*corpozibus||corporibus|

 It was not only this group of nouns that rhotacism affected; it had a language-wide effect, and we can find traces of it everywhere.

-Firstly, let’s look at the nouns ōs ‘mouth’, flōs ‘flower’ and mūs ‘mouse’, which have a very different appearance to corpus, while mūs and flōs are also masculine in gender, not neuter.
-Once again, when the relevant case-number endings were added to these words, in nearly all cases the final [s] found itself hemmed in between two vowels and its change into [r] began.
-For example, the addition of the genitive singular suffix -is resulted in the forms ōris, flōris and mūris.
+Let’s look at the nouns ōs ‘mouth’, flōs ‘flower’ and mūs ‘mouse’.
+They have a different appearance to corpus, and mūs and flōs are also masculine in gender, not neuter.
+Once again, when the relevant case-number endings were added to these words, in nearly all cases the final /s/ of the stem found itself hemmed in between two vowels and the change into /r/ began.
+For example, the addition of the genitive singular suffix -is resulted in the genitive forms ōris, flōris and mūris.

-Rhotacism is a sound change that transforms a given consonant in a language into [r], something that has been important for the development of Latin as we know it.
-Most significant is the change from intervocalic [s] to [r], traces of which are still visible in many words, and which is a source of apparent irregularity – yet rhotacism is a very regular change, and recognising its effects is one way to dispel a lot of confusion.
+In sum, rhotacism is a sound change that transforms a given consonant in a language into a rhotic consonant like [r].
+It has been hugely important for the development of Latin as we know it.
+Most significant is the change from intervocalic /s/ to /r/, traces of which are still visible in many words, and which is a source of apparent irregularity — yet rhotacism is a very regular change, and recognising its effects is one way to dispel a lot of confusion.

 Featured image from here.